 Serving as the logistics director, Yan is responsible for the logistics of Limmud FSU activities worldwide.
 He coordinates travel arrangements for overseas guest presenters attending conferences in different countries, and provides support with special logistics and the production of cultural events, exhibitions, summits and more.
 Former Limmud FSU Israel project manager, he was responsible for the logistics of activities in Israel, as well as the programmatic aspects and the coordination of the volunteer committees.

 Coordinates Limmud FSU’s governmental and institutional relations, handles the press relations and public image of the entire organization, and manages its marketing activities.
-Reporting directly to the founder, Natasha is responsible for organization’s public image in the global media, management of consulting firms and advisers, and in charge of all organization’s social media platforms, online fundraiser campaigns, official international website and the blog.
+Reporting directly to the founder, Natasha is responsible for organization’s public image in the global media, management of consulting firms and advisers, and in charge of all organization’s social media platforms, online fundraiser campaigns, official international website and the official Limmus FSU's blog.

 English language consultant and editor for all publications, conference brochures, reports, and correspondence.
 Was the one to introduce western publishing standards to Israel and published the biographies and writings of a very large number of Israel's political leaders; edited the country's leading arts magazine for over 20 years; was a founding director of the Jerusalem International Book Fair, the Israel Debating Society, and the Anglo-Israel Colloquium; and recipient of the Jerusalem Book Fair's Friend of Jerusalem and the Nefesh beNefesh Bonei Zion Awards.